 I’m privileged to have many writing friends — authors with whom I chat, connect, and commiserate.
 Some are trad-pub authors who came up around the same time as I did.
 Some are agented authors on submission, or querying authors hoping to land an agent.
 A growing number are self/indie-published authors who’ve taken matters into their own hands.
 Across all author stripes, all experience levels, and all genres, there’s a common feeling of late.
 One of them put it succinctly:

-Writing is great, publishing sucks.
+Writing is great, publishing is hard.

 The Publishing Industry’s 2008 Fallout